 - Necessary sales training may go by the wayside

 - Other parts of the business could suffer

-All of the above are true.
+All of the above is true.
 However, assuming the CEO is still periodically working on the business, the above should be mitigated by sound business practices.

 In the example above, let’s limit what the successful owner who loves sales can do in that role.
 Just give him/her complicated or challenging sales prospects only.
 Other prospects go to other members of the sales team.

-Remember, that founder-owner is really good at one to two things.
-Don’t take that away from him/her by only working on the business.
-They should do so allowing them to leverage their gifts and talents where they are most needed.
+Remember, that founder-owner is good at one to two things.
+Please don’t take that away from him/her by only working on the business.
+They should do so, allowing them to leverage their gifts and talents where they are most needed.